 What to Expect with a Personal Trainer

-I also feel compelled to make it clear that the philosophy depicted by the trainer in this story is not mine.
+I feel compelled to make it clear that the philosophy depicted by the trainer in this story is not mine.
 I have never worked this way, nor will I ever.

 For my birthday this year, my husband (the dear) purchased a week of personal training at the local health club for me.